-You've probably seen a suggestion box on the countertop at the gym or at your neighborhood Starbucks with slips of paper stacked next to it and an invitation to rate your customer satisfaction.
-It makes sense to offer feedback in a low-stakes manner to help a company’s continuous improvement.
+You've probably seen a comment box on the countertop at the gym or a wooden suggestion box at your neighborhood small businesses, with comment cards stacked next to it inviting you to rate your experience.
+Capturing this customer feedback in a low-stakes way when it’s most relevant makes sense.

-Most people assume that whatever submission lands in the box will collect dust for a while before it ever reaches the appropriate manager's desk.
-Without the right approach, it can be a clumsy analog tool that isn’t properly attended to.
-Finding a better process to engage with the results can help you source meaningful solutions from your team.
+Most people assume that whatever submission lands in the digital or physical box will collect dust long before it ever reaches the manager's desk.
+Without the right approach, your employee suggestion box is a clumsy analog tool that offers little value.
+It’s time to find a better way to engage with your team members, gather their feedback, and make change happen.

 In this article, we'll dive into: